RoboLancers/RoboLancers-Hardware/Helios/Assembly.md

 ## Soldered

-These instructions are for assembling and wiring the CountDown Vision system using a soldered internal connection for powering all 5v components.
+These instructions are for assembling and wiring the Helios Vision system using a soldered internal connection for powering all 5v components.
 | Notes |  |
 |--|--|
 |4x m3 Heatset Insert||